This post may contain affiliate links – read our full disclosure

 Do You Have Burr Comb in Your Hive?

-Honeybees build comb to make the structure of their home.
+Honey bees build sheets of wax honeycomb to make the structure of their home.
 Sometimes bees build comb in undesirable places (at least from the beekeeper’s point of view).
 We call this “burr comb” and it can be a big problem.
 Having comb in inconvenient places can make hive inspections very difficult.
-Thankfully this is one aspect of keeping honey bees where the beekeeper can have some influence on comb building activities inside the hive.
+Luckily, there are some things beekeepers can do to reduce the amount of excess comb in the hive.

 Honey bees are the only insects that produce and shape wax for their home.
 The beehive contains many sheets of honeycomb.

 Each sheet of comb contains thousands of beeswax cells.
 They are used for storing food such as pollen and honey for use later.
 Certain areas of the comb are also used for raising young bees.